 Since many of us are spending more time at home these days nesting-in-place, focusing our energy on improving our surroundings can be extra beneficial.
-Small home projects can not only improve the aesthetics of our physical surroundings, but our mental health as well.
+Small home projects can improve the aesthetics of our physical surroundings while bringing a sense of contentment into our home.

 Whether you are super handy or not at all, there are a bunch of home projects totally tackle-able without any expert help—and most of them are totally affordable.
 Here are 17 expert-endorsed home updates perfect for time spent social distancing, especially as we enter the chillier months.

 Update Your Kitchen Cabinets

 Have you been hating on your kitchen cabinets for a while?
 Updating them is easier than you think.
 “For a small change, replace your cabinet hardware,” Ashley Drost and Marie Trohman of Proem Studio suggest.
 Chic new hardware can elevate your cabinets, especially paired with a fresh coat of paint.
 If you have a little more time and are looking for a more impactful change, painting your cabinets a fresh neutral, or pop of color will breathe life into your kitchen.

 Give Your Front Door a New Look